 Localisation and community resilience in a time of transition.

 When I was growing up, each morning meant waiting for the mist to rise.
 If you stepped outside early, you’d be lucky to see further than a few metres in front of you.
 By about 10am, the fog would finally uncloak the mountains and reveal the valley below my childhood home.
 I left for Melbourne after the thick, orange smoke of the Black Saturday bushfires obscured my view in a similar, but much more ominous, way.
 I didn’t particularly plan on moving back.
 Yet, just over a decade later, I sit watching Nanadhong emerge into the glistening morning sunlight.
 The mountain is always the first place in the Shire to shake the mist.
 Murrindindi Shire.
-Murrumdoorandi in Taungurung/Daun Wurrung language – the place of mist and mountains.
+Murrumdoorandi in Taungurung/Taun Wurrung language – the place of mist, rivers and mountains.

 Nanadhong (Cathedral Ranges State Park) contains rich bushland: manna gums and green tree ferns by the river, crouching swamp wallabies, and foraging lyrebirds.
 Tiny orchids hide in the hill country scrub, unique varieties emerging all year round.
 Black cockatoos whistle overhead and chatter in the blackwood trees.
-But the park is also an island – surrounded by the sprawling, cleared farmland of Taggerty and Buxton that replaced its foothill forests during colonisation.
+But the park is also an island – surrounded by the sprawling, cleared farmland of Taggerty and Buxton that replaced its foothill bush during colonisation.
 This agricultural acreage extends throughout the Shire.
 Land-clearing for the sheep and cattle stations of the 1800s transformed the wetlands and large river red gums of Acheron into fertilised flats and the box gum bush of Alexandra into browning, bald hills.

 Logging in the Rubicon State Forest.